aws/aws-sam-cli/README.rst

 written with `AWS Serverless Application Model
 (SAM) <https://github.com/awslabs/serverless-application-model>`__.
 SAM
-CLI can be used to test functions locally, start a local API Gateway from a SAM template, validate a SAM template, generate sample payloads for various event sources, and generate a SAM project in your favorite Lambda Runtime.
+CLI can be used to test functions locally, start a local API Gateway from a SAM template, validate a SAM template, fetch logs generate sample payloads for various event sources, and generate a SAM project in your favorite Lambda Runtime.